RedisLabs/redislabs-docs/content/rc/subscriptions/create-flexible-subscription.md

 Flexible subscriptions support any dataset size or throughput.
 Pricing is based on your [workload requirements](https://redislabs.com/redis-enterprise-cloud/pricing/) (database size and throughput.)

-When you create a Flexible subscription, a cost estimate is provided to help you understand the impct of your requirements.
+When you create a Flexible subscription, a cost estimate is provided to help you understand the impact of your requirements.

 ## Create a Flexible subscription